 OZ516 is a compact and modular series that consists of individual Transmitter (Tx) and Receiver (Rx) modules which when connected via optical fiber creates a one-way unidirectional link.
-It is an excellent alternative to using coaxial cable systems and offers significant improvements in transporting high frequency RF signals in their native format reliably across broad range of frequencies.
+It is an excellent cost-effective flexible alternative to using coaxial cable long distance connectivity and offers efficient long range implementation with significant improvements in transporting high frequency RF signals in their native format reliably across broad range of frequencies.
 The link has low Noise Figure (NF) and high Spurious Free Dynamic Range (SFDR), with operational frequencies from 47 MHz to 6 GHz, or more.

 The OZ516 is designed as a compact RF plug-in package that is easily integrated into your existing platform.
 This simple plug and play device has a very low failure rate with an MTTF at room temperature of 20 years.
 Virtually any analog RF signal that falls within its bandwidth range can be transported over fiber optic cable using OZ516 modules.
 Typical applications for which the OZ516 can be utilized include, but are not limited to, IF Satcom Band, L Band, S Band, C Band, GPS, PCS Cellular, Wi-Max, 4G LTE, VHF, UHF, QAM, Timing and Frequency signal distribution over fiber.